ethan-graham10/Receate-rm-Unix-Bash-Shell-/README.md

 # Receate-rm-Unix-Bash-Shell-
-This script mimics the functionality of the remove 'rm' command in Unix using the bash shell
+This script mimics the functionality of the remove 'rm' command in Unix, with added restore capabilities

 Remove